 From U.S. News & World Report to the Financial Times and Forbes, Dartmouth’s Tuck School of Business has consistently been well-ranked amongst full-time MBA programs.
 It is currently ranked #3 by the Economist for full-time programs.Tuck’s MBA program is rigorous, fast-moving, and built on an experiential framework.
 Top hiring companies of Tuck graduates include 3M, Amazon, Citi, Barclays, Google, and other well-known national and multinational companies.

 Tuck School of Business was founded in 1900 as the world’s first graduate school of management.
-Its MBA program is a 82.5 credits in length, which consists of 46.5 credits for the first 16 courses taken, and 36 credits of electives.
+Its MBA program is 82.5 credits in length, consisting of 46.5 credits for the first 16 courses taken and 36 credits of electives.
 The program is full-time and residential, and majors are not available.
-The program offers unique experiential learning opportunities, exchange programs, and leadership development opportunities – plus, more than 100 elective courses are offered in a wide variety of areas including accounting, communication, economics, entrepreneurship, ethics and social responsibility, healthcare, marketing, organizational behavior, strategy, and others.
-Completion time is 2 years.
+The program offers unique experiential learning opportunities, exchange programs, and leadership development opportunities – plus, more than 100 elective courses are offered in a wide variety of areas, including accounting, communication, economics, entrepreneurship, ethics and social responsibility, healthcare, marketing, organizational behavior, strategy, and others.
+The completion time is two years.

 Admission into Tuck is highly competitive.
 An undergraduate degree, letter of recommendation, and GMAT/GRE score are required (amongst other criteria).
 An interview is not necessary but highly recommended.
-The average GPA of an applicant is 3.5, and average GMAT score is 717.
-Applications can be received at various times throughout the year, and deadlines are October 7 for early action, November 4 for the November round, January 6 for the January around, and April 4 for the April around.
-The early action round is a great option for students who are confident that Tuck is their first choice.
+The average GPA of an applicant is 3.5, and the average GMAT score is 717.
+Applications can be received at various times throughout the year, and deadlines are October 7 for early action, November 4 for the November round, January 6 for the January around, and April 4 for April.
+An early action round is a great option for students who are confident that Tuck is their first choice.